elastic/HexForge/README.md

   - XOR
   - Base64

+## How to install
+Install the required libraries via `pip install -r requirements.txt`, then copy the latest version of `hexforge_module` and `HexForge.py` into your IDA Pro plugins directory.

 ## How to use
 Select the data in IDA hex view or disassembly view and right click to get the menu